Strixial/Nekodex/GameScripts/README.md

 ### hey you!

-it looks like you're trying to read my code.
+it looks like you're trying to read my code. <br>
 <b>suggested options:</b>
 * go away skid
 * its all obfuscated anyway